husband visa uae 2026 - sponsorship rules, application process & fees

 Entry Permit Application

-Health insurance is mandatory before visa stamping.
-The policy must meet UAE’s minimum healthcare coverage standards.
+Valid health insurance is mandatory before visa stamping.
+Coverage must meet UAE healthcare standards.

 Where to Apply: GDRFA, ICA, and Amer Center Services